 Is the Agri-Ready County designation program statutorily mandated?

 The Agri-Ready program is a voluntary program, which recognizes counties actively supporting the health and vitality of agriculture in their county.

 The Agri-Ready designation protects the 284,000 Missouri jobs created by agriculture.
 The program also supports the 97 percent of family farmers who provide fresh, quality food and feedstuffs in our community.
 Every county has something to gain from pursuing the Agri-Ready designation.
 Securing agriculture as a vital part of a county’s economy is a sound business decision.

 Furthermore, as more generations are removed from the farm, there is growing need to educate people on where food comes from and how it is raised.
 Pursuing the Agri-Ready designation is a great way to partner with Missouri Farmers Care to educate communities, recognize the important economic underpinning of our agriculture industry and pave the way for a bright future for Missouri agriculture

 Learn More About Missouri’s Agri-Ready Counties:

-Atchison, Audrain, Barry, Bollinger, Butler, Carroll, Chariton, Cole, Cooper, Dallas, Dent, Gasconade, Laclede, Lafayette, Lawrence, Lincoln, Marion, McDonald, Miller, Moniteau, Montgomery, New Madrid, Newton, Oregon, Osage, Pike, Saline, Scott, St. Clair, Stoddard, Sullivan, Washington, Webster, Wright.
+Atchison, Audrain, Barry, Bollinger, Butler, Carroll, Chariton, Cole, Cooper, Dallas, Dent, Gasconade, Laclede, Lafayette, Lawrence, Lincoln, Marion, McDonald, Miller, Moniteau, Montgomery, New Madrid, Newton, Oregon, Osage, Pike, Randolph, Saline, Scott, St. Clair, Stoddard, Sullivan, Washington, Webster, Wright.